-- 188. The SEA regulations require 'measures envisaged concerning monitoring' to be outlined in this report.
-This refers to the monitoring of likely significant effects of BNDP to identify any unforeseen effects early and take remedial action as appropriate. - 189.
-There are no significant negative effects identified through this SEA.
+- 174. The SEA regulations require 'measures envisaged concerning monitoring' to be outlined in this report.
+This refers to the monitoring of likely significant effects of BNDP to identify any unforeseen effects early and take remedial action as appropriate. - 175.
 It is anticipated that monitoring of effects of BNDP will be undertaken by East Suffolk and the Broads Authority, as part of the process of preparing their Annual Monitoring Reports.
 No additional monitoring measures have been identified at this stage.